metabase/metabase/docs/operations-guide/migrating-from-h2.md

 java -jar metabase.jar load-from-h2 /path/to/metabase.db # do not include .mv.db
 ```

-It is expected that you will run the command against a brand-new (empty!) database; Metabase will handle all of the work of creating the database schema and migrating the data for you.
+Metabase expects that you'll run the command against a brand-new (empty) database; it'll create the database schema and migrate the data for you.

 ### PostgreSQL notes